MicrosoftDocs/azure-dev-docs/articles/java/ee/quarkus-with-microsoft-entra-id.md

 > - If you're prompted with *Your organization requires additional security information.
 Follow the prompts to download and set up the Microsoft Authenticator app*, you can select **Ask later** to continue the test.
 > - If you're prompted to **Permissions requested**, review the permissions requested by the app.
 Select **Accept** to continue the test.

 Select **Sign out** to sign out from the Quarkus app.
-You're redirected to Microsoft Entra ID to sign out.
-After you sign out, you're redirected to the welcome page.
+Microsoft Entra ID performs the sign out.
+After you sign out, Entra ID redirects you to to the welcome page.

 Select the **Sign in as admin** link.
-You're redirected to the Microsoft Entra ID sign-in page.
+Microsoft Entra ID redirects you to the sign-in page.
 Sign in with the admin user you created earlier.
-After you sign in, you're redirected to the similar profile page, with a different role `admin`.
+After you sign in, Microsoft Entra ID redirects you to the similar profile page, with a different role `admin`.

 :::image type="content" source="media/quarkus-with-microsoft-entra-id/admin-profile.png" alt-text="Screenshot of admin profile." lightbox="media/quarkus-with-microsoft-entra-id/admin-profile.png":::